Machines and Tools - Wood processing techniques

 photo source: systemtm.com

-Choice and preparation of material involves removing wood defects and straightening the ends for milling.
-Prior to this stage the wood is dried to an equilibrium moisture content of 10-14% depending on requirements, after which it is milled to size.
+Material selection and preparation involves removing wood defects and straightening the ends for milling.
+Prior to this stage the wood is dried to an equilibrium moisture content of 10-14% depending on the requirements, after which it is cut to the required dimensions.

-Tooth formation is, as I have already told you, the most important stage.
-Choosing the wrong profile compromises the bond and strength of the panel or beam.
+Tooth formation is, as I have already told you, the most important step.
+The wrong choice of profile compromises the bond and strength of the panel or beam.
 The length of the teeth is different depending on the requirements of the finished product, those for beams being much longer than those for panels.
 The teeth are made with milling machines performance with very high accuracy.

-Adhesive application can be done with various devices.
+Adhesive application can be made with various devices.
 For example, an applicator that reproduces the profile of the heads can be used.
-Adhesive is placed on it and then passed over the profiled heads, the adhesive being transferred to the teeth.
+Adhesive is placed on the applicator and then passed over the profiled heads, thus transferring the adhesive to the teeth.
 Nozzle devices similar to spray guns are also used.
-As the profiled end passes through the nozzle a quantity of adhesive is released and deposited on the teeth.
-Regardless of the method the amount must be very well controlled.
-Too small a quantity leads to a bond that can come loose.
-The amount of adhesive should be slightly more than that covering the 2 ends so that when they are assembled and pressed to fit perfectly, the excess adhesive will come out.
-This ensures that the glue line is continuous.
+As the profiled tip passes through the nozzle, a quantity of adhesive is released and deposited on the teeth.
+Whatever the method, the amount must be very carefully controlled.
+Too little will result in a bond that can loosen.
+The amount of adhesive should be slightly more than that covering the 2 ends so that when they are assembled and pressed to fit snugly together, the excess adhesive will come out.
+This is to make sure the glue line is continuous.

 joint in teeth